-“Harrod himself could’ve done what Sainsbury’s did and opened stores all around London,… But instead he turned the one shop into a bigger, more general store.
-And later when it grew into the department store it is today they made the decision to keep it as only one… Harrods is aware of having this long history and heritage.
+Harrod himself could’ve done what Sainsbury’s did and opened stores all around London,… But instead, he turned the one shop into a bigger, more general store.
+And later when it grew into the department store, it is today they made the decision to keep it as only one… Harrods is aware of having this long history and heritage.
 Some other businesses in the past may have got into problems because they were stuck in the past, but Harrods has always been moving forward… It’s always been run by people who are very aware of all the business trends.”

-With a 5 acre site and over 1.1 million square feet of retail space, it is the largest department store in Europe with over 330 departments across 7 flooors.
+With a 5 acre site and over 1.1 million square feet of retail space, it is the largest department store in Europe with over 330 departments across seven floors.

 The Winkworth family ran the business exclusively until the early 1960s when it got purchased by Mann & Co.
-Simon Agace acquired the business in 1974.
-By 1981, Winkworth was officially a franchise with 10 offices.
+Simon Agace acquired the company in 1974.
+By 1981, Winkworth was officially a franchise with ten offices.

 In 2004, Simon Agace stepped aside and let his son Dominic take over.
 By then, Winkworth had over 25 franchised offices.

 At the time of writing, Winkworth has over 91 franchised offices in Britain, France, Portugal, and Spain.

 The two brothers were successful tea sellers who set up the Joseph Tetley and Co. tea merchants in 1837, before relocating to London in 1856.

-Fun fact: Tetley was the first company in the UK to sell tea in tea bags in 1953.
+Tetley was the first company in the UK to sell tea in tea bags in 1953.

-In Tetley’s Tea Report 2017, Graeme Karavis, Managing Director at Tata Global Beverages states that:
+In Tetley’s Tea Report 2017, Graeme Karavis, Managing Director at Tata Global Beverages, states that:

-“As a nation, Britain has been built on tea… It seems anything can be solved over a cuppa, and tea remains a much loved beverage of choice, enjoyed by millions.”
+As a nation, Britain has been built on tea… It seems anything can be solved over a cuppa, and tea remains a much-loved beverage of choice, enjoyed by millions.”

 At the time of writing, Tetley is the largest tea company in the UK and Canada and the second largest in the US.

 It was run exclusively by Basset’s descendants until 1929 when it got listed on the London Stock Exchange.

 Here is a fun little-known fact about Bassett’s: Their most famous sweets, the Liquorice Allsorts, was created by accident in 1899!

-His grandson, Weetman Dickinson Pearson took over control of the company in 1880.
+His grandson, Weetman Dickinson Pearson, took over control of the company in 1880.
 In 1890, Weetman moved the business to London and turned the company into the world’s largest construction company.

-At the time of writing, it is the largest education companies amd book publishers in the world.
+At the time of writing, Pearson is the largest education companies and book publishers in the world.

 The Co-op actively takes part in Corporate Social Responsibility programmes and employs 1,000 apprentices at any one time.

 On August Bank holiday 2018 alone the Co-op sold 2m sausages – enough to wrap around Wembley Stadium 300 times.
-The Co-op sold enough burgers this summer to build a tower higher than Mount Everest.
+The Co-op sold enough burgers this summer to build a tower higher than Mount EverFounded:

 The Co-op at the time of writing is the largest consumer cooperative in the UK, operating more than 2,500 convenience stores, and has more than 4.6 million active members.

 John Boot died in 1860 and his son, Jesse Boot, then only aged 10, took over helping his mother run the family business.
-By 1883, the company was incorporated as Boot and Co.
+By 1883, the company got incorporated as Boot and Co.
 Ltd.

-At the time of writing, Boots UK is one of the biggest health and beauty retailers in the United Kingdom, with over 2,485 stores across the UK.
+At the time of writing, Boots UK is one of the most significant health and beauty retailers in the United Kingdom, with over 2,485 stores across the UK.
 Apart from health and beauty products, Boots also provides optician and hearing care services.